Thomas Weber (American football)

-Thomas Edward Weber (born September 27, 1987) is a former American football placekicker.
-He was signed by the Cincinnati Bengals as an undrafted free agent in 2011.
-He played college football for the Arizona State Sun Devils.
+Thomas Edward Weber (born September 27, 1987) is an American former football placekicker.
+He was signed by the Cincinnati Bengals as an undrafted free agent in 2011, but never was a member of the active roster.
+He played college football for the Arizona State Sun Devils, where he won the Lou Groza Award.

 College career

 Weber won the Lou Groza Award for the nation's top kicker following the 2007 season, in which he made 24-of-25 field goals and 46-of-48 extra point attempts.

 Professional career

-Cincinnati Bengals

 Weber signed with the Cincinnati Bengals as an undrafted free agent prior to the 2011 season on July 28, 2011.
 He was waived during final roster cuts on September 3, 2011.
 He re-signed with the team on January 6, 2012, but he was waived again on August 17, 2012.